 Info: Choosing to populate from data.wa.gov.au ensures that metadata is not unnecessarily duplicated and will save time later.
 It’s also an easy way for your agency to adhere to the Western Australian Government Open Data Policy.

 - Click the “Search above name now” link in blue text, which will open a new page to data.wa.gov.au:

 - Search for your dataset and copy the dataset name after the last slash in the URL:

 - Navigate back to DUT and paste the dataset name into the “Name or ID” field and click the “Pull Metadata” button:

 - Click ‘Apply’ and the metadata fields will automatically populate.

-- Please review the remaining metadata fields and fill in the Projection and
+- Please review the metadata fields and fill in the Category field.

 - Lastly, be sure to click “Save” to save your progress.